P-Askew-Eng/RESTMSc/README.md

 Repository for Scripts used in REST MSc Project

-This conains scripts and data used in the Project
+This contains scripts and data used in the Project

 ##Contents

-1. Sankey.py
+1. Food Waste Sankey.py
+2. ADSiteAnalysis.R